AlexeiRozhenko/NLP-spaCy/README.md

 Fake or Real?
 Let's see!

 When I completed the spaCy library course, I really wanted to try out my knowledge in practice.
-I chose the dataset concerning the real or fake news prediction and tried out classical ML algorithm, CatBoost, with a text embedding to make accurate forecasts.
+I chose the dataset concerning the Real/Fake news prediction and tried out the modern advanced ML algorithm, CatBoost, with a text embedding to make accurate forecasts.

 **The logic of my project is the following:**
 1. Some EDA to get acquainted with the data